Team-Blue-MW/Predicted_Gentrification_in_California/README.md

 Dashboard - To be determined in week 2 of project.
 Sierra is currently working on the draft storyboard and we will view that draft on Monday of Week 2.

 In addition, Thomas reached out to Program Mgr Michael, Trilogy, and TA Rushi to clarify deliverables for Week 1 in area of ML and Database.
-We are waiting for an answer.
-Rushi is checking with Instructor Hugo to see if she can get an answer.
+Both Michael Fox and Hugo (Instructor) responded back and said a description of the ML and database would meet requirements.

 ## Project Roles